Entry Level Courses

 Credits: 3.
 Contact Hours: Lecture 3.

 Perceptions and realities of Native people living in and responding to American society and culture.
 Topics include representations, contemporary Native identity, literature, the arts, history, film, and issues of diversity.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.
 (Typically Offered: Fall, Spring, Summer)

 Credits: 3.
 Contact Hours: Lecture 3.

 Introduction to the multidisciplinary aspects of American Indian Studies.
 Topics include the relevant events and ideas defining the contemporary American Indian experience, on and off reservation, in the United States.
 Sovereignty, identity, jurisdiction, taxes, economic development, education, and other issues are addressed.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.
 (Typically Offered: Fall, Spring, Summer)

 An introductory course in skills for proper care, handling, and management of domestic animals.
 Terminology and skills in working with animals, identification, life-cycle management practices, and animal health management are introduced and examined.
 (Typically Offered: Fall, Spring)